 If you ever need advice or suggestions on some of the super yummy things I eat now (hello, egg roll in a bowl, zoodle chicken parmesan, fajitas, and so much more!), I am happy to help!
 Leave a comment below or email me at firstname.lastname@example.org.
 I will be sharing more recipes of the foods that have become a staple for me, so be sure to subscribe to my blog.
 If you want to follow along on my journey as a fashion blogger, you can find me here on Instagram and here on Pinterest.

 If you are ready to give the Profile lifestyle a try, know that you already have a cheerleader in your corner…..ME!
-In fact, use code TRACY50 to join for half price.
-It is normally $300 to join, so this is a HUGE savings!
+In fact, use code TRACY50 to get $100 of your joining fee.
 Spouses get a BIG discount to join with you, too.

 If you don’t have a location near you, don’t worry!
 Profile can be done in the exact same way remotely, as well.
 You have no more excuses!
 I would love to hear about your progress and see your amazing before and after pictures, too!
 Best of luck to you.
 You CAN do this!